cyrichardson/docs-cloud-keep/api-docs/general-api-info/service-access-endpoints.rst

    You should copy the base URLs directly from the catalog rather than trying to construct them manually.

-   Rackspace Cloud Identity returns a service catalog, which includes regional endpoints with your account ID.
+   Rackspace Cloud Identity returns a :ref:<service catalog, which includes regional endpoints with your account ID.
 Your account ID, also known as project ID or tenant ID, refers to your Rackspace account number.